Summand minimality and asymptotic convergence of generalized Zeckendorf decompositions: Preliminaries

 \begin{remark} When we borrow from/carry to an index $i\geq t$, the change in the number of summands is $\pm(-1+c_1+\dots+c_t)$.
-In such a case, we call these actions \textbf{pure borrow} and \textbf{pure carry}.
-Note that after one pure borrow and one pure carry (independent of the position of index), the change in the number of summands is zero.
-In the case where we borrow from/carry to an index $i<t$, the change in the number of summands is $\pm(-1+c_1+\dots+c_i)$.
-We call these \textbf{impure borrow} and \textbf{impure carry}. \end{remark}
+When we borrow from/carry to an index $i<t$, the change in the number of summands is $\pm(-1+c_1+\dots+c_i)$.
+Notice that if we borrow from an index $i$ and then carry to an index $j$ with $j > i$, then the net change in the number of summands is non-positive. \end{remark}